verus-lang/verus/README.md

 ## Documentation

-Commenting the code is *strongly encouraged*!
+Commenting the code is strongly encouraged.
 Use `///` to create comments that [`rustdoc`](https://doc.rust-lang.org/rustdoc/what-is-rustdoc.html) can automatically extract into HTML documentation.